rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Moreover for most of us only a small part of professional coding time is spend with animations.
 That's why I experienced something like a recurring learning curve, since the concept and functionality won't stick for long in your head when not using them.

+{{% a_blank "velocity-react" "https://github.com/twitter-fabric/velocity-react" %}} is another React animation library that uses the Velocity DOM animation library.
+It is an alternative to React Motion.

 {{% chapter_header "You might not need ..." "youMightNotNeed" %}}

 Before we dive into Redux, I just wanted to add "You might not need a state management library".
 Everyone is speaking about state management libraries like Redux and MobX.
-Don't introduce them too fast. {{% a_blank "You might not need Redux" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}}.
+Don't introduce them too fast.
+You should read {{% a_blank "You might not need Redux" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}} by Dan Abramov.

 You are still learning React?
-Use setState to management internal component state.
-Once you feel comfortable in using React, you might come across problems like state sharing/mutations between components.
+Use `setState` to manage internal component state.
+Once you feel comfortable in using React, you might come across problems like sharing state across multiple components.
 Even then you don't necessarily need an external state management library.
+You can {{% a_blank "lift state up or down" "https://facebook.github.io/react/docs/lifting-state-up.html" %}}.

 In a growing application there will come the time to introduce a state management library eventually.
 A part of the article [Redux or MobX: An attempt to dissolve the Confusion](http://www.robinwieruch.de/redux-mobx-confusion/) covers how to approach to learn state management in React.
-Even though you introduced a state management library at some point, you will still use React setState, because not everything belongs in the global state.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 140+ pages of learning material.
 Pay as you want like <strong>3000+ readers</strong>."
 "Get the Book" "img/page/cover.png" "http://eepurl.com/caLPjr" %}}